**NOTE**: This post was updated on 17 June, 2019.

 #4 – UTM parameters do not solve the problem

 In this case, the sender knows exactly where the recipient is going to open the link: in their email.
-In this case, it should use a UTM code such as “utm_medium=email”.
+So it should use a UTM code such as “utm_medium=email”.

-However, if the recipient then copies and pastes the link into another medium (WhatsApp, Messenger, SMS, etc.) for sharing purposes, the resulting clicks will still count as having Email as the source, messing up the attribution again.
-It won’t be attributed to WhatsApp or anything else.
+However, if the recipient then copies and pastes the link into another medium (WhatsApp, Messenger, SMS, etc.) for sharing purposes, the resulting clicks will still have Email as the source, messing up the attribution again.
+It won’t be attributed to WhatsApp, which is the real source.

-João Romão wrote an entire blog post about the inefficiency of UTM codes that explains this problem in more details.
+I wrote an entire blog post about the inefficiency of UTM codes that explains this problem in more detail.

 Summary & Key Takeaways: